 Possible Health Risks Of Swiss Chard

 Swiss chard is generally considered safe for many people.
-But individuals using blood thinning medications should talk with their doctor before consuming Swiss chard.
-The leafy veggie contains vitamin K that plays a key role in blood clotting and can interfere with blood-thinning medications.
+However, if eaten in excess, it can cause kidney stones, abdominal pain, low blood pressure, and vomiting – as it is high in oxalic acid.
+Individuals who are at a high risk of developing kidney stones should check with their doctor or dietitian before consuming Swiss chard.
+Also, individuals using blood thinning medications should talk with their doctor before consuming Swiss chard.
+The leafy veggie contains vitamin K, which plays a key role in blood clotting and can interfere with blood-thinning medications (34).

 Articles on StyleCraze are backed by verified information from peer-reviewed and academic research papers, reputed organizations, research institutions, and medical associations to ensure accuracy and relevance.
 Read our editorial policy to learn more.

 - The role of dietary calcium in bone health

 - Effects of vitamin K on calcium and bone metabolism

 - Effects of chard (Beta vulgaris L. var.
 Cicla) extract on pancreatic B cells in streptozotocin-diabetic rats: a morphological and biochemical study

 - Effects of chard (Beta vulgaris L. var cicla) on the liver of the diabetic rats: a morphological and biochemical study